eclipse-tractusx/vas-country-risk-backend/charts/country-risk-backend-charts/README.md

-# BPDM Pool Helm Chart
+# Country Risk Helm Chart

 This Helm Chart deploys the Country Risk Backend service to a Kubernetes environment.